consoledotdev/home/content/tools/website-monitoring.md

 {{< tools/category-review/card-feature-title text="Multiple check types & configurable frequency" score="5" >}}

-Datadog supports monitoring HTTP, SSL, TCP, DNS and Ping (ICMP) service types for single-step endpoint monitoring.
+Datadog supports monitoring HTTP, SSL, TCP, UDP, WebSocket, DNS and Ping (ICMP) service types for single-step endpoint monitoring.
 Multi-step tests only support HTTP endpoints because these are designed to be a series of linked HTTP requests.
 Datadog also supports recording browser sessions and then automatically simulating them to ensure that specific transaction flows are continuously tested.
 Datadog synthetic monitoring configuration supports the ability to define test frequency in seconds, minutes, hours and days with the most frequent test option being every second.
 Billing is based on the number of executions per month so can become very expensive for the more frequent test options.

 {{< div--close >}}